Frosendroska/tum-idp/R2-bench/README.md

 ## Test Plan

+- *Phase 0*
+- Upload the 1 GiB object (aws s3 cp) once.

 - *Phase 1*
-- Upload the 1 GiB object (aws s3 cp) once.
 - Launch a c8gn.large (100 Gbps‑capable) EC2 in eu‑central‑1.
-- Transfer the 100 MB object ranges in a tight loop at modest rps (10 - 130 - 260 - 390).
+- Transfer the 100 MB object ranges in a tight loop.
+- Warm‑up 1 min at 10 rps.
+- Ramp C += 50 every 15 sec; stop when observe TCP-level drops/retransmit with flat-lined throughput -- plateu.
 - If we observe TCP-level drops/retransmits that coincide with flat-lined throughput, assume the NIC—not R2—is the bottleneck.
-In that case, upgrade to the next-larger instance size (200 Gbps, then 300 Gbps) and repeat.
 - Write Parquet logs.
 - Record maximum sustainable NIC bandwidth; verify R2 isn’t the immediate bottleneck.

+Repeat this phase with different EC2 instances (200 Gbps, then 300 Gbps) to find the one where the R2 is a bottleneck and not the EC2.

 - *Phase 2*
 When we find the maximum throughput, we can start an actual test that will find a plateau and microbenchmark the system.

 - Take the final instance size selected in Phase 1.
+- Transfer the 100 MB object ranges in a tight loop.
-- Warm‑up 5 min at 10 rps.
+- Warm‑up 1 min at 10 rps.
-- Ramp C += 10 every 1 min; stop when observe TCP-level drops/retransmit with flat-lined throughput.
+- Ramp C += 10 every 30 sec; stop when observe flat-lined throughput.
 - Hold steady‑state at C for ≥ 3 h.
 - Continuously scrape Prometheus + write Parquet logs.
 - Post‑process: generate throughput timeline, latency CDF, error histogram.